Jason9398/Pi-in-the-Sky-Project/README.md

 Red led
 ### diagram
+initate code to check that everything is working

+if not red led glows and oled reads error

+if so countdown stars an oled screen counts down from 10-0 and

+at 0 green led glows and it says lifftoff on the screen

 ### what I need to learn
 I need to learn how to make a code for the altimiter and the acelromiter.